Generic user registration for the Pyramid web framework

-If you make this change and want to keep your data you must deal with the existing (or missing) “username” column yourself.
+This choice should be made at the beginning of a project.
+If later you change it and want to keep your data you must deal with the existing (or missing) “username” column yourself.

 If you would like to modify any of the forms, you just need to register the new deform class to be used.